Elisabeth Moltmann-Wendel: A woman and a theology student

 The tide of the war had turned against Germany in 1942, and the security services had become more intolerant than ever of signs of political dissent on the home front.
 It was more important than ever for Wendel and her family that she should avoid mentioning at school her membership in the "Bekennende Kirche".
 Like many in Germany, as a teenager she led in effect two carefully separated parallel lives.
 In 1944 it was the turn of Wendel and her classmates to be conscripted for military service and she spent the year undertaking labouring work in support of the army until the Soviet army arrived and in Potsdam the Nazi nightmare was replaced by a new set of horrors and uncertainties.

-After May 1945 she was able to travel from her Potsdam home to Berlin, some 15 miles / 25 kilometers away, to attend lectures in Protestant Theology, initially at a Church College and subsequently at the "Friedrich Wilhelm University" (as it was still known at that time).
-In 1945 Berlin had been divided for administrative purposes between the armies of the USA, Britain, France and the Soviet Union: the university had ended up administered as part of the Soviet occupation zone.
+After May 1945, she was able to travel from her Potsdam home to Berlin, some 15 miles (25 kilometers) away, to attend lectures in Protestant Theology, initially at a Church College and subsequently at the Friedrich Wilhelm University of Berlin (as it was still known at that time).
+In 1945, Berlin had been divided for administrative purposes between the armies of the USA, Britain, France and the Soviet Union: the Friedrich Wilhelm University of Berlin had ended up administered as part of the Soviet occupation zone.
 As the Soviet military administration became established she and her contemporaries found themselves under increasing pressure to choose between a version of God and a version of Marx.
 Many chose Marx, but Wendel chose God.
 For Wendel, progressing her study of theology would become easier in the American or British occupation zones than if she remained in Potsdam.

 She later secured a place at the University of Tübingen.
-She was, however, "disappointed with the Theology Faculty there", and while sources are vague over time lines in respect of this period, Wendel's stay at Tübingen was relatively brief, and is indeed ignored by some sources.
-In 1947 Elisabeth Wendel switched to Göttingen where she continued her studies in Theology.
+She was, however, "disappointed with the Theology Faculty there", and while sources are vague over time lines in respect of this period, Wendel's stay at the University of Tübingen was relatively brief, and is indeed ignored by some sources.
+In 1947, Elisabeth Wendel switched to the University of Göttingen where she continued her studies in Theology.
 She was, in particular, encouraged in her studies by Otto Weber, the University Professor in Protestant Theology.